open-source-tabletop/respawn/respawn.md

 If a character is killed while carrying a flag it is dropped where the character was last positioned.
 A member of the opposing team may pick the flag up from where it lies and continue to carry it to their base.
 If a member of the same team touches the flag it is immediately placed back at their base.

----

-> Tickets On Sale this Friday!
-This match promises to be a brutal settling of old scores as Team Inferno goes up against Team ROC in a long awaited Respawn Rematch. the winner will proceed to the Xenon Tier for the 2088 fall season.
->
-> **FragFeed Ad**

----

 ## Creating Your Team

 Games of Respawn consist of 2 or more teams of 3 characters, if you want to play larger games you can assemble your teams in groups of 3 following the rules below.
+Teams in Respawn often create their own unique look, able to customise their appearance, weapons, and equipment as they please, any miniatures can be used so long as both players are using miniatures approximately the same size.

 To create a team you create 3 characters following these steps: